last update 20 March 2013

 ROKEBY

 The Rokeby church of old was a bit further back down the Greta River than Old Brignall - near the Dairy Bridge at the junction with the River Tees.
 As the 1700s unfurled it was getting distinctly tatty.
-From the end of the 1720s the “diplomat/amateur architect” owner of the Rokeby estate, Sir Thomas Robinson, poured all his resources into his self designed “Palladio-Burlington” palazzo, and it was not till 1740 that work started on a new church in a new location, by which time the old one was all but unusable.
+From the end of the 1720s the “diplomat / amateur architect” owner of the Rokeby estate, Sir Thomas Robinson, poured all his resources into his self designed “Palladio-Burlington” palazzo, and it was not till 1740 that work started on a new church in a new location, by which time the old one was all but unusable.

 Things moved slowly, not helped by the fact that money was so tight that in 1769 Sir Thomas sold Rokeby to John Bacon Sawrey Morritt.
 Morritt completed the “nave only” north-south orientated church, and it was consecrated in May 1776.
-Robert Procter jnr was one of the signatories to the formal petition to the bishops asking for the consecration of the church, which Dr Edmund Law, Bishop of Carlisle did on 30 May 1776.
+Robert Procter jnr was one of the signatories of the formal petition to the bishops asking for the consecration of the church, which Dr Edmund Law, Bishop of Carlisle did on 30 May 1776.
 The Morritt family added a chancel in 1877.

 The Rokeby churchyard does definitely contain three "cadet line" Procter graves from the 1800s which we have photos of.